Ten Applications of Retired Aircraft in the Low-Altitude Economy

 7. Emergency Rescue and Drill Facilities

-8. Research and Technological Innovation Test Bench
+8. Research and Technological Innovation Testbed

-9. Reuse of low-carbon materials
+9. Reuse of Low-Carbon Materials

 10. Vocational Skills Training for Veterans